-d.
-Anticipated Advisory Sentencing Guidelines Range.
-Therefore, based on the facts now known to the government, it is the government's position that the anticipated offense level is 19, which, when combined with the anticipated criminal history category of I, results in an anticipated advisory sentencing guidelines range of 30 to 37 months' imprisonment, in addition to any supervised release and fine the Court may impose.
+Therefore, based on the facts now known to the government, the anticipated offense level is 37, which, when combined with the anticipated criminal history category of VI, results in an anticipated advisory sentence of 180 months' imprisonment, pursuant to Guidelines § 5G1.1(a), in addition to any supervised release and fine the Court may impose.

-e.
-Defendant and his attorney and the government acknowledge that the above guidelines calculations are preliminary in nature, and are nonbinding predictions upon which neither party is entitled to rely.
-Defendant understands that further review of the facts or applicable legal principles may lead the government to conclude that different or additional guidelines provisions apply in this case.
+- e.
+Defendant and his attorneys and the government acknowledge that the above guidelines calculations are preliminary in nature, and are non-binding predictions upon which neither party is entitled to rely.
+Defendant understands that further review of the facts or applicable legal principles may lead the government or the defendant to conclude that different or additional guidelines provisions apply in this case.
 Defendant understands that the Probation Office will conduct its own investigation and that the Court ultimately determines the facts and law relevant to sentencing, and that the Court's determinations govern the final guideline calculation.
-Accordingly, the validity of this Agreement is not contingent upon the probation officer's or the Court's concurrence with the above calculations, and defendant shall not have a right to withdraw his plea on the basis of the Court's rejection of these calculations.

-10. Both parties expressly acknowledge that this Agreement is not governed by Fed.
+Accordingly, the validity of this Agreement is not contingent upon the probation officer's or the Court's concurrence with the above calculations, and defendant shall not have a right to withdraw his plea on the basis of the Court's rejection of these calculations. - 10.
+Both parties expressly acknowledge that this Agreement is not governed by Fed.
 R. Crim.
 P. 11(c)(1)(B), and that errors in applying or interpreting any of the sentencing guidelines may be corrected by either party prior to sentencing.
 The parties may correct these errors either by stipulation or by a statement to the Probation Office or the Court, setting forth the disagreement regarding the applicable provisions of the guidelines.
 The validity of this Agreement will not be affected by such corrections, and defendant shall not have a right to withdraw his plea, nor the government the right to vacate this Agreement, on the basis of such corrections.